Safe cycling for women: What to wear on the roads

 Conspicuity is the ability of an object to come to the attention of an observer, especially in environments with competing objects.

 Contrast is also important for optimal results.
-When a fluorescent colour, such as yellow or orange, is used against a contrasting background within the clothing, such as black, detection is enhanced.
+When a fluorescent colour, such as yellow or orange, is used against a contrasting background such as black within clothing like a cycling jersey, detection is enhanced.

 These high-vis and reflective clothing standards can be applied not just to jackets and vests but also gloves, pants, shorts, jerseys, and even shoes.